nks1216/ml-midterm/README.md

 - `UHRSWORKT` and `UHRSWORK1` both measure hours worked
 - `ANYCOVLY`, `PHINSUR`, `GRPCOVLY` all relate to health insurance

 Pure Lasso (L1 only) tends to arbitrarily pick one variable from a correlated group and drop the rest, which can be unstable.
 Pure Ridge keeps everything but cannot perform feature selection.
-Elastic Net handles both — it keeps correlated features together while still being able to eliminate truly irrelevant ones.
+Elastic Net handles both, it keeps correlated features together while still being able to eliminate truly irrelevant ones.

 **Preprocessing: StandardScaler**